Hans Nicolussi Caviglia

-Hans Nicolussi Caviglia (born 18 June 2000) is an Italian professional footballer who plays as a midfielder for club Fiorentina on loan from Venezia.
+Hans Nicolussi Caviglia (born 18 June 2000) is an Italian professional footballer who plays as a midfielder for club Parma.

 Club career

 Having come through the youth ranks of Juventus, Nicolussi Caviglia made his Serie C debut for Juventus U23 on 27 September 2018 in a game against Cuneo as an 88th-minute substitute for Idrissa Touré.
 On 8 March 2019, he made his Juventus senior debut in Serie A, coming on as a late substitute for Moise Kean in a 4–1 home victory over Udinese.

 On 2 September 2019, he joined Serie B club Perugia on loan.

 On 5 October 2020, he went to Serie A side Parma on loan.
 On 28 October, he made his Parma debut in Coppa Italia, starting in a 3–1 home victory over Pescara.
 However, on 15 December, during a training session, Nicolussi tore his ACL and needed to end his season early.
 Prior to this injury, Nicolussi Caviglia had only been fielded twice: the other match he played was a 2–1 win Coppa Italia against Cosenza on 25 November.

 On 18 August 2021, he had a meniscus tear.
 On 30 October, Nicolussi Caviglia returned being called up for a match after the two injuries in a Juventus U23 match against Südtirol set to be played the following day.
 Against the same opponents, on 3 November, he returned playing after his injuries in a 2–1 Coppa Italia Serie C defeat, coming on as substitute in the 58th minute and scoring a goal four minutes later; he had not been playing since 25 November 2020.
 Nicolussi Caviglia suffered a new knee injury on 20 November, during a match against Fiorenzuola.
 He was kept far from the pitch until 4 May 2022, when he first entered the field in a match against Pro Vercelli.
 On 10 May, Nicolussi Caviglia was first called up since his injuries by the first team for the 2022 Coppa Italia Final.

 On 12 July 2022, he was sent on loan to Serie B side Südtirol.
 On 22 October, he scored their winner against his former team Parma with a shoot under the top corner at the 29th minute.

 On 5 January 2023, Nicolussi Caviglia was recalled by Juventus, subsequently joining fellow Serie A side Salernitana on loan until the end of the season, with option and counter-option to buy.

 On 22 August 2024, Venezia announced the signing of Nicolussi Caviglia on loan from Juventus, with an obligation to buy.

 On 30 August 2025, Nicolussi Caviglia moved to Fiorentina on loan with a conditional obligation to buy.
+On 29 January 2026, he returned to Parma on a new loan, also with a conditional obligation to buy.